top of page

 Clear routines + stable rhythms + positive reinforcement (reward-based) turn a naturally gentle kitten into a more communicative, cooperative companion.

+“Males are always clingy; females are always aloof” is a stereotype.
 Judge the kitten and the program, not the sex.
 Ask detailed questions about socialization.

-3 | Health & Care: Manage by Risk Points
+3. Health & Care: Manage by Risk Points

 Note: The following are risk tendencies and management priorities, not certainties.
 Always defer to your primary veterinarian for individual decisions.

-Urinary system (extra attention for males).
+• Urinary system (extra attention for male Maine Coons)

 Male cats have longer, narrower urethras, so their relative risk of lower urinary tract disease/obstruction is higher in adulthood.